ortus-boxlang/boxlang-quick-installer/BVM-README.md

 # BVM - BoxLang Version Manager

-BVM is a simple version manager for BoxLang, similar to jenv or nvm.
+BVM is an advanced version manager for BoxLang, similar to `jenv` or `nvm`.
 It allows you to easily install, manage, and switch between different versions of BoxLang.

-## BVM vs Single-Version Installer
+## 🆚 BVM vs Single-Version Installer

 **Choose BVM if you:**